hgohil2805/CTCI/README.md

 - Minimum Moves to Equal Array Elements
   Given a non-empty integer array of size n, find the minimum number of moves required to make all array elements equal, where a move is incrementing n - 1 elements by 1.

+- Longest Palindromic Substring
+  Given a string s, find the longest palindromic substring in s.
+You may assume that the maximum length of s is 1000.